Generalization of graph network inferences in higher-order graphical models: Methods

 \subsection{Datasets}

-There are two practical use cases for applying our methods to improve on BP.
-First is to improve inference accuracy on loopy graphs where BP starts to perform poorly, and second is to make fast but approximate inferences on PGMs for which algorithms like BP or even Expectation Propagation \cite{minka2001expectation} become infeasible to run.

-For tractability, most probabilistic models are based on pairwise interactions.
-But pairwise models would require many nonlinear auxiliary hidden variables to capture real-world data complexity such as multiplicative lighting, perspective transforms, triple synapses, or especially gating.
-In contrast, higher-order interactions could capture some of these interactions directly.
-Gating is a crucial, common operation in machine learning, as seen in LSTMs \cite{hochreiter1997long}, GRUs \cite{Cho2014}, and attention networks.
-Third-order multiplicative interactions can be effectively viewed as soft gating operations thus provide more modeling power while remaining interpretable.
+For tractability, many probabilistic models are based on pairwise interactions.
+Other PGMs like Bayesian Networks can capture higher-order interactions directly through dependence on multiple parents, but such models are often decomposed into additive pairwise interactions.
+Pairwise models would require many nonlinear auxiliary hidden variables to capture real-world data complexity such as multiplicative lighting, perspective transforms, triple synapses, or especially gating.
+In contrast, higher-order interactions capture some of these interactions directly.
+For example, third-order multiplicative interactions can be effectively viewed as soft gating operations, a crucial, common operation in machine learning, as seen in LSTMs \cite{hochreiter1997long}, GRUs \cite{cho2014learning}, and transformer networks \cite{vaswani2017attention}.
+These third-order models provide more modeling power while remaining more interpretable statistically.
 Thus here we choose continuous graphical models with third-order interactions as a distribution family of high interest.
-Such distributions fall into the latter category of application where traditional models are infeasible but our GNNs could apply.
-Firstly, as a proof of concept, we construct two datasets of PGMs with known ground truth marginal distributions and closed-form BP update formulas so that we can compare the performance of our model with Belief Propagation.
-Second, we build a dataset of continuous PGMs with third-order interactions to test our model on this more complicated and interesting class of PGMs.
+Such distributions fall into the category of applications where traditional inference algorithms are infeasible but our GNNs still apply.

+{We construct four PGM datasets (first four lines in \Cref{tab:dataset}) with increasing complexity and report the performance of the RF-GNN on these datasets compared to BP.
+Each dataset consists of a training set and several test sets.
+The training set includes graphical models with a fixed number of variables, but with diverse structures and factor parameters.
+Each test set is constructed in the same way as the training set, but with a different graph size.}